hyunhwan-jeong/SalmonTE/README.md

 ## What is SalmonTE?
 `SalmonTE` is an ultra-Fast and Scalable Quantification Pipeline of Transpose Element (TE) Abundances from Next Generation Sequencing Data.
 It comes with [Salmon](https://github.com/COMBINE-lab/salmon) which is a fast and accurate transcriptome quantification method.
 You can read the details of the pipeline and an example of real data study in [my recent published paper in PSB 2018](http://www.worldscientific.com/doi/10.1142/9789813235533_0016).

-## Which data you need to run `SalmonTE`?
+## What I need to run `SalmonTE`?
 Why I have to use it?
 * You only need to have a set of FASTQ files and phenotype data.
 Furthermore, **`SalmonTE` automatically decided wether your dataset is paired-ends reads or not.**
-* phenotype can be a numeric data or a categorical data.
-Based on the data type of the phenotype, **`SalmonTE` will run differential expression analysis if user's input contains 'control' or 'case' string as the phenotype**.
-Otherwise, `SalmonTE` will run `LM` for the data.
+* conditions can be a numeric data or a categorical data.
+Based on the data type of the conditions of each sample, `SalmonTE` will run differential expression analysis or linear regression.
 * Unlikely other TE analysis tools, `SalmonTE` gives you various visualized output.
 It must be helpful to your research.

 ## Requirements & Installation